 I have this uncontrollable habit of preparing Alfredo sauce which is more than necessary.
-Well, I do not really intend having any leftover but somehow, I always end up having some extra sauce.
-I cook only when I find time, so anything that I put in the fridge, I can’t use right away.
+Well, I do not really intend to have any leftover but somehow, I always end up having some extra sauce.
+I cook only when I find the time, so anything that I put in the fridge, I can’t use right away.
 Can I freeze Alfredo sauce for several weeks and consume it later?

 Can You Freeze Alfredo Sauce

 There is no unanimous agreement as to the advisability of freezing any commercially-produced Alfredo sauce.
 Sure, you can freeze it, but whether it may still retain its quality after freezing is an open question.

 What is certain, though, is that an opened container of leftover sauce must be refrigerated and consumed within 4 to 5 days.
 If within that period, there is an off-odor or off-taste, then discard it right away.

 As for homemade Alfredo sauce, you can definitely freeze it.
 The difference lies in the fact that you are more acquainted with its ingredients and lack of preservatives than with the commercially-produced ones.

 Since the cream is one of its active ingredients, the sauce normally turns into lumps or curds during the freezing process.
 When reheating, just stir the frozen sauce gently to separate the coagulated components.

 Freezing Alfredo sauce for more than 3 months is not recommended because you may encounter issues concerning flavor and quality.

 You can freeze any food for purposes of extending its storage life.
 With a dairy-based sauce, however, you have to be more meticulous with the freezing process so as to preserve its freshness and consistency.